neimasilk/PureFocus/USER_GUIDE.md

 *   **Structured Focus Sessions:** Divide your work into focus intervals (e.g., 25 minutes) followed by short breaks (e.g., 5 minutes).
 *   **End-of-Session Notifications:** The application will notify you when a focus or break session ends.
+*   **State Persistence:** If the app is closed or restarted during an active timer session, it will automatically resume from where it left off when reopened.

 ### Session Settings